dnaforge/xdsd/xdsd-desktop/doc/source/index.rst

 ..
-DSDui documentation master file, created by sphinx-quickstart on Thu Oct 15 15:57:07 2020.
+DSDrender documentation master file, created by sphinx-quickstart on Thu Oct 15 15:57:07 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-DSDui documentation
+DSDrender documentation
 =================================
-DSDui is a graphical user interface for `DSDPy <https://github.com/ashleylst/DSDPy>`__ package.
+DSDrender is a graphical user interface for `DSDPy <https://github.com/ashleylst/DSDPy>`__ package.

 .. toctree::
    :maxdepth: 4